Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Versions

-### v2.7.0
-- Added
-  - Pre-release Testing: Now able to test pre-releases if they are available.

 ### v2.6.1
 - Updated
   - Wifi Updating: cleans its self up after downloading.
 Can revert if the download doesn't go correctly.